emsesc/bunnimage/blog/page3.md

     var download = "https://bunnimagestorage.blob.core.windows.net/pdfs/" + username + ".pdf";
 ```

-Then, using the personalized URL, it performs a GET request to check if the PDF has been stored in the "pdfs" container.
+⬇Then, using the personalized URL, it performs a GET request to check if the PDF has been stored in the "pdfs" container.
 ```js
     let resp = await fetch(download, {
         method: 'GET',